nickoala/telepot/REFERENCE.md

 bot.notifyOnMessage(run_forever=True)
 ```

-If you prefer defining a `handle(msg)` function externally, or want to have a custom infinite loop at the end, this skeleton may be for you:
+If you prefer defining a global handler, or want to have a custom infinite loop at the end, this skeleton may be for you:

 ```python
 import sys